 With an extensive and impressive campus next to the famous Emirates Stadium, this fantastic university is also one of the best for art, design, and architecture courses.
 With a great creative department and plenty of courses for you to explore and get your hands on, there’s no reason why you shouldn’t consider this excellent university for your studies.

 With a large campus to the northwest of the city, this long-standing university is perfect for those who want to avoid the hustle and bustle of the city.
 Located just a short walk from Hendon Central tube station, this art college is accessible no matter where you’re travelling from in the city.
 Middlesex University is a great option with an impressive art faculty featuring courses from product design to fine art.

 15. The BRIT School

-Known for producing some of the biggest and best-known British artists and performers this century, the BRIT School deserves a mention as being one of the best for its track record, as well as amazing facilities and great location in Croydon.
-With alumni like Amy Winehouse and Adele, this school provides a creative education for those aged 14-19 and is a firm favourite when it comes to studying the creative arts.
+Known for producing some of the biggest and best-known British artists and performers this century, the BRIT School deserves a mention as one of the best for its track record, excellent facilities, and great location in Croydon.
+With alumni like Amy Winehouse and Adele, this school provides a creative education for those aged 14-19 and is a firm favourite for studying creative arts.

 60 The Crescent | Website

 As well as hosting amazing mobile life classes, we can also offer you hen party life drawing in London or an epic London stag life drawing event for all the creative types out there!
 We've also listed the best art classes in London if you're looking to explore your creativity.